 State Action Plans on CO2 Emissions Reduction

-Sri Lanka’s government has also developed State Action Plans on CO2 Emissions Reduction, which outline measures to reduce emissions in various sectors, including aviation.
-The plans include the adoption of more fuel-efficient aircraft, the use of sustainable aviation fuels, and the implementation of energy-efficient ground operations.
-The government has also encouraged public transportation to reduce the number of private vehicles on the roads, ultimately reducing emissions.
+The government of Sri Lanka has created State Action Plans to reduce CO2 emissions.
+These plans include steps to cut emissions in different areas, such as aviation.
+The plans include using more fuel-efficient planes, sustainable aviation fuels, and energy-efficient ground operations.
+The government has encouraged public transportation.
+This helps lower the number of private cars on the roads.
+It also reduces emissions.

 Sri Lanka’s aviation industry has firmly committed to achieving ICAO’s environmental goals.
-The country’s efforts to reduce its carbon footprint through initiatives such as CORSIA and State Action Plans on CO2 Emissions Reduction are commendable.
+The country is working hard to lower its carbon footprint.
+It has programs like CORSIA and State Action Plans to cut CO2 emissions.
+These efforts are commendable.
 These initiatives will benefit the environment and contribute to the country’s sustainable development.

 Innovative Sustainable Initiatives